tobimori/paywallr/README.md

 ### NahverkehrHAMBURG

 NahverkehrHAMBURG uses Steady to finance their site.
 All articles are available for free at release, but will be blocked with a popup after a few days.
 Only the view is blocked, so Unpaywall removes the element that advertises the paywall.

+### Lensing Media (e.g. Ruhrnachrichten)

+The CMS of Lensing Media uses a solution by Piano, where the content gets removed afterwards.
+Blocking this script works fine.
+Additionally, the content is blurred, but this blur is easily removeable by removing the class of the article object.